Briny Baird

 Michael Jancey "Briny" Baird (born May 11, 1972) is an American professional golfer who has played on the PGA Tour and Buy.com Tour.

 Early life

 Baird was born in Miami Beach, Florida, the son of professional golfer Butch Baird.
 He played varsity golf in the 7th grade at Miami Country Day.

+Amateur career

-He originally attended Georgia Tech before transferring to Valdosta State University where he won the NCAA Division II individual golf championship in 1994 and 1995.
-He turned professional in 1995.
+Baird originally attended Georgia Tech before transferring to Valdosta State University where he won the NCAA Division II individual golf championship in 1994 and 1995.